More like this:

 Pros: Luxury, performance, and advanced tech in a spacious package

-Cons: Ride quality less refined compared to competitors
+Cons: Ride quality less refined than competitors, gauche

-Looking for a premium SUV with seven seats?
-Here’s another to put on your list: the Mercedes-Benz EQS SUV.
-It’s effectively a Range Rover competitor – yes, an all-electric Range Rover is on its way – but it also competes with the likes of the Tesla Model X and upcoming Volvo EX90.
-It’s not cheap, though, but you do get a lot of quality and tech for your money.
+Looking for a premium electric SUV with seven seats?
+Here’s another reason to put the Mercedes-Benz EQS SUV on your list.
+It’s effectively a Range Rover competitor – yes, an all-electric Range Rover is on its way – but it also competes with the likes of the Tesla Model X and the Volvo EX90.
+It’s not cheap, and not especially nice to drive, but you do get a lot of tech for your money.

 Go for the EQS in 450 4Matic AMG Line Premium Plus specification and you’ll get a 355bhp SUV, with all-wheel drive, that can accelerate from 0-62mph in six seconds flat.
-More significantly, it’ll also be capable, on paper, of travelling up to 366 miles on a single charge.
+More significantly, after the latest round of updates, it’s capable of travelling up to 401 miles on a single charge – in theory.
 You also get standard-fit features such as heated and cooled front seats, heated second and third-row seats, an array of advanced driver assistance features, the Mercedes MBUX interior assistant, and a Burmester surround-sound system.

 Mercedes-Benz Electric Lease Deals VIEW OFFER